 Temporary Urinary Diversion

-Urinary Catheterisation involves placing a thin, flexible tube called a catheter into the bladder to drain urine.
+Urinary catheterisation involves placing a thin, flexible tube called a catheter into the bladder to drain urine.
 Urinary catheters may remain in place for several days or weeks while tissues heal after urinary tract/bladder surgery or treatment of a urinary blockage.
-In my case, I had a Suprapubic Catheter for 7 years until I had a Cystectomy and Ileal Conduit
+In my case, I had a suprapubic catheter (SPC) for 7 years until I had a cystectomy and Ileal Conduit due to the cells mutating in my bladder.

 - There are 3 types: